-Some links in this article are affiliate links.
-We only recommend partners we'd use ourselves.
+Some links in this guide are affiliate links.
+We only recommend partners we would use ourselves.
 If you book through them, we may earn a commission at no extra cost to you.

 Iceland Luxury 2026: The Honest Planning Guide